SamAndTheSun/greatbrowser/README.md

 # greatbrowser
-A selenium implementation in python for Stanford's GREAT browser, allowing for quick and easy genetic analysis.
+A selenium implementation in python for Stanford's GREAT browser, allowing for quick and easy genomic analysis.

 This implementation is available as a module: